lion053/AnnoMods/[Ornamental] Ornamental Trains (Lion053)/README.md

 **Storage capacity:**

-- Freight trains increase the storage capacity of nearby warehouses (vanilla & spice) by 5t each.
+- Freight trains increase the storage capacity of nearby warehouses (vanilla & spice) by 20 tons each.
+Radius is 8 tiles.
+- Additionally oil freight trains increase the storage capacity of nearby oil-harbours and oil-depots by 20 tons.
 Radius is 8 tiles.

 **Menu Location:**